-Whether you need a controller, case, or pair of headphones, we’ve rounded up the best accessories you can buy to supplement your experience gaming on the Nintendo Switch.
+Whether you need a controller, a carrying case, or a pair of wireless headphones, we’ve rounded up the best accessories you can buy to supplement your experience gaming on the Nintendo Switch.
 Just note that while many of these accessories can be used with any Switch model — specifically the standard model, the portable-only Switch Lite, and the Switch OLED edition — there are some that won’t work with the Switch Lite.

-If you’re looking for a third-party alternative to Nintendo’s Switch Pro Controller, the PowerA Enhanced Wireless controller is one of your best options.
+If you’re looking for a third-party alternative to Nintendo’s Switch Pro Controller, the PowerA Enhanced Wireless Controller is one of your best options.
 It may not share the same build quality as its first-party counterpart, but it’s less expensive and includes remappable back buttons.
 Another added benefit is the controller’s Bluetooth connectivity, which allows you to pair it with PCs and mobile devices.

 PowerA’s controller is also available in a wide variety of eye-catching colorways and designs.
 Some designs can vary in terms of their availability and price, but the PowerA Enhanced Wireless Controller is a great, budget-conscious alternative to the Switch Pro Controller, especially if you plan to use it with other devices.